hbarcelos/blog-backup/ck69sfr7n04rr89s1nylvrdcr.md

 Since Node.JS arrays are dynamic, they did not fit my needs.
 I did not want a fixed-size array implementation, what I needed was a fixed-sized first-in/first-out (FIFO) data structure, AKA a **queue**, which instead of overflowing when full, should pop its first element and then add the new one at the end.

-## Expected behaviour
+## Expected behavior

 ![keep-calm-behave-yourself.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1580925435400/pKSQdIeel.png)
 > You better do that!

 The data structure described above is rather simple.
-Its expected behaviour could be summarized as follows:
+Its expected behavior could be summarized as follows:

 Adding elements: